venu-shastri/clean-code-craft/introduction.md

 Bug in above software-intense systems can have catastrophic consequences Quality is under no circumstances negotiable in these kinds of systems - **Never!**

-### Different levels of quality assurance measures in software development projects
+## Different levels of quality assurance measures in software development projects
+These levels are often visualized in the form of a pyramid – the so-called **`Test Pyramid`**

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYzMjIwNzM0OSwtMTUxNzQ3MDY2M119
+eyJoaXN0b3J5IjpbLTk0NzkyMDU0OCwtMTUxNzQ3MDY2M119
 -->